Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 December 16, 2008

 Kody Ray Brittingham, a lance corporal in the U.S. Marine Corps, is arrested with four others on attempted robbery charges.
-A search of his barracks room at Camp Lejeune, N.C., allegedly turns up white supremacist materials and a journal written by Brittingham containing plans to kill Barack Obama.
-Brittingham is indicted for threatening the president-elect of the United States, a crime that carries a maximum penalty of five years in federal prison and a fine of up to $250,000.
+A search of his barracks room at Camp Lejeune in North Carolina turns up white supremacist materials and a journal written by Brittingham containing plans to kill Barack Obama.
+Brittingham is indicted for threatening the president-elect of the United States.
+He is sentenced in 2010 to 100 months in prison.

 January 21, 2009